jonattfin/marketwizard-api/README.md

 # Portfolio Management API

-This project is a **clean architecture API** for managing investment portfolios.
+This project follows a **clean architecture API** for managing investment portfolios.
 It allows users to **create, update, and delete portfolios with associated stocks**, while following modern .NET backend development practices.

 The API is built with the following technologies: